raymondcanela/raymondcanela/README.md

 - 🌊 **Airflow & Databricks**
 - 🐳 **Docker, Linux & Git**

-> **Goal:** become a strong backend/data engineer who can build reliable systems from data ingestion all the way to production.
+> **Goal:** Become a strong backend/data engineer who can build reliable systems from data ingestion all the way to production.

 ---